DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

    <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-decisionbot-tutorial/master/screenshots/MetaBot Variables.png" width="25%"></img>

+### Map input variables to input data

-Once the variables are created, you must map each input / output field of the Decision Service to a corresponding variable.
+You must now create an input action for each input field of the Decision Service and fill it from a corresponding input variable.

 * Map a Select (combo box):
    * Click the Select element.
 This will highlight it in red.